Multi-scale sparse domination: Introduction

 \section{Introduction}

-Sparse domination results have received a lot of interest in recent years since the fundamental work of Lerner on Calderón--Zygmund operators \cite{LeCZ, LeA2}, which provided an alternative proof of the $A_2$-theorem \cite{Hytonen}.
-The original Banach space domination result was refined and streamlined to a pointwise result \cite{CAR2014,lerner-nazarov,Lac2015,LeNew}, but it is the concept of sparse domination in terms of bilinear (or multilinear) forms \cite{bernicot-frey-petermichl, culiuc-diplinio-ou} that has allowed to extend the subject to many operators in harmonic analysis beyond the scope of Calderón--Zygmund theory.
+Sparse domination results have received considerable interest in recent years since the fundamental work of Lerner on Calder\'on--Zygmund operators \cite{LeCZ, LeA2}, which provided an alternative proof of the $A_2$-theorem \cite{Hytonen}.
+The original Banach space domination result was refined and streamlined to a pointwise result \cite{CAR2014,lerner-nazarov,Lac2015,LeNew}, but it is the concept of sparse domination in terms of bilinear (or multilinear) forms \cite{bernicot-frey-petermichl, culiuc-diplinio-ou} that has allowed to extend the subject to many operators in harmonic analysis beyond the scope of Calder\'on--Zygmund theory.
 Among other examples, one may find the bilinear Hilbert transform \cite{culiuc-diplinio-ou}, singular integrals with limited regularity assumptions \cite{conde-alonso-etal, BeneaBernicot, LernerRev2019}, Bochner--Riesz operators \cite{benea-bernicot-luque, LaceyMenaReguera}, spherical maximal functions \cite{laceyJdA19}, singular Radon transforms \cite{cladek-ou,roberlin,hu-thesispaper}, pseudo-differential operators \cite{beltran-cladek}, maximally modulated singular integrals \cite{DPL14, Beltran-Thesis}, non-integral square functions \cite{BBR}, and variational operators \cite{DiPlinioDoUraltsev, FrancaSilvaZorinKranich, BeneaMuscalu}, as well as results in a discrete setting (see for instance \cite{KLdiscrete,CKL,AHR}).

 Many operators in analysis have a multiscale structure, either on the space or frequency side.
 We consider sums

 where the Schwartz kernel of $T_j$ is supported in a $2^j$ neighborhood of the diagonal and where suitable rescalings of the individual operators $T_j$ and their adjoints satisfy uniform $L^p\to L^q$ bounds.
 Moreover we assume that all partial sums $\sum_{j=N_1}^{N_2} T_j$ satisfy uniform $L^p \to L^{p,\infty}$ and $L^{q,1} \to L^q$ bounds.
 The goal of this paper is to show bilinear form $(p, q')$-sparse domination results (with $q'=q/(q-1)$ the dual exponent) and investigate to which extent our assumptions are necessary.
 We prove such results under a very mild additional regularity assumption on the rescaled pieces; for a precise statement see Theorem \ref{mainthm} below.
 To increase applicability, we cover vector-valued situations, thus consider functions with values in a Banach space $B_1$ and operators that map simple $B_1$-valued functions to functions with values in a Banach space $B_2$.
 Our results apply to many classes of operators beyond Calder\'on--Zyg\-mund theory, and cover general classes of convolution operators with weak assumptions on the dyadic frequency localizations, together with associated maximal functions, square functions, variation norm operators, and more.
 See Theorem \ref{thm:MEintro} for a particularly clean result on translation invariant maximal functions.
 We shall formulate the results with respect to cubes in the standard Euclidean geometry but there are no fundamental obstructions to extend them to other geometries involving nonisotropic dilations (see \textit{e.g.} \cite{cladek-ou}).
 Our approach to sparse domination extends ideas in the papers by Lacey \cite{laceyJdA19} on spherical maximal functions and by R. Oberlin \cite{roberlin} on singular Radon transforms to more general situations.